 Vinny has been employed by Boston University for over 38 years in a variety of positions, currently as Director of Student Loans & Collections.
 Over the years, he has been actively involved with all Loan-related compliance and audit issues, the implementation of BU’s collection philosophy and the continued enhancement of the “in-person” Exit program.
 He has designed and presents Financial Literacy seminars and has served as a member of the Board for the University Credit Union.

-On the lighter side, Vinny has completed four mystery novels (written not read) and is hopelessly stuck in the middle of a fifth.
+On the lighter side, Vinny has completed four mystery novels.

 Brad Waldron is a five-time winner of the Vistage International CEO OutPerformer Speaker of the Year and is the author of Present Naked – How to Deliver Any Presentation with Substance and Sizzle!